Materials · 10 min read

 A standing-seam metal roof installation by Palisade Roofing in East Tennessee.

-In shortOver a 30-year ownership window, standing-seam metal typically costs more upfront and saves meaningfully in replacement, cooling, and insurance costs — net positive somewhere around year 17 for most Tri-Cities homes.
-The break-even shifts earlier on south-facing homes and later on shaded north-facing homes.
+In shortOver a 30-year ownership window, standing-seam metal typically costs more upfront and saves meaningfully in replacement, cooling, and insurance costs — often net positive for owners staying put — the crossover depends on sun exposure, insurance discount, and how long you'll own the house.
 Your specific math depends on your home's exposure, your insurance carrier, and how long you plan to be in the house.

 The metal vs. asphalt question is the one we get the most emotion on, in both directions.
 People who love metal love it like a religion.
 People who hate it usually had a bad experience with a 1980s ag-metal install.
 The honest answer is mostly math, with three regional variables that matter specifically in East Tennessee.